MarceloLandaverde/udacity-capstone-project/starter_file/README.md

 ![alt text](https://github.com/MarceloLandaverde/udacity-capstone-project/blob/master/Pictures/features.PNG)

-The above features will be pre-processed to facilitate computation during training.If you are interested in this step you can take a look the the following files:
+The above features will be pre-processed to facilitate computation during training.If you are interested in this step you can take a look to the following files:

 - pre-process.py:
 This file contains different pre-process functions which will be then imported from the train.py file